 Brand names: Aceta-Gesic, Acuflex, Alpain, Apagesic, BeFlex, ... show all 25 brands

 Acuflex contains a combination of acetaminophen and phenyltoloxamine.
 Acetaminophen is a pain reliever and a fever reducer.
 Phenyltoloxamine is an antihistamine that reduces the natural chemical histamine in the body.
 Histamine can produce symptoms of sneezing, itching, watery eyes, and runny nose.

-What should I discuss with my healthcare provider before taking Acuflex?You should not take Acuflex if you are allergic to acetaminophen or phenyltoloxamine.
+Before taking this medicine?You should not take Acuflex if you are allergic to acetaminophen or phenyltoloxamine.
 Do not use Acuflex if you have used an MAO inhibitor such as isocarboxazid (Marplan), phenelzine (Nardil), rasagiline (Azilect), selegiline (Eldepryl, Emsam), or tranylcypromine (Parnate) within the past 14 days.
-Serious, life-threatening side effects can occur if you take Acuflex before the MAO inhibitor has cleared from your body.
+Serious, life-threatening side effects can occur if you take this medicine before the MAO inhibitor has cleared from your body.

 Before taking Acuflex, tell your doctor if you are allergic to any drugs, or if you have:

 an enlarged prostate;

 heart disease or high blood pressure;

 an overactive thyroid.

 If you have any of these conditions, you may need a dose adjustment or special tests to safely take Acuflex.

 Tell your doctor if you drink more than three alcoholic beverages per day or if you have ever had alcoholic liver disease (cirrhosis).
 You may not be able to take medication that contains acetaminophen.